arafat2020/cut_py/README.md

 - **🤖 Local AI Analysis**: I integrated **Llama 3** (via `llama.cpp`) to "watch" the video transcripts and understand context.
 It doesn't just cut randomly; it finds the _best_ parts.
 - **🗣️ User-Directed Cuts**: I added a feature where you can tell the AI exactly what to look for.
 Want the "funniest moment" or "the part about the budget"?
 Just ask.
 - **🐳 Dockerized FFmpeg**: I solved the "it works on my machine" problem for video processing.
 All video cutting happens inside a **Docker container**, ensuring consistent results regardless of your host OS (and fixing those annoying Apple Silicon warnings).
-- **📝 Precision Transcription**: I'm using **Faster Whisper** to generate highly accurate subtitles and transcripts, which serve as the foundation for the AI's understanding.
+- **📝 Precision Transcription**: Using **Faster Whisper** to generate highly accurate subtitles and transcripts, which serve as the foundation for the AI's understanding.
-- **🎬 Smart Scene Detection**: I use `PySceneDetect` to ensure cuts happen at natural scene boundaries, avoiding jarring transitions.
+- **🎬 Smart Scene Detection**: Using `PySceneDetect` to ensure cuts happen at natural scene boundaries, avoiding jarring transitions.

 ## 🛠️ How It Works (Under the Hood)